tulasipavani4214/python-assignment-4/README.md

 4.
 📖 A Student Hub
 For high school and college students alike, this Notion template is intended for those seeking a rubric to keep track of class grades.
 Included in this template is also a template for daily to-dos and unique class notebooks.
 The example used is for an American college freshman.
-.Cassandra: Cassandra is a high-performance and highly scalable distributed NoSQL database management system.
+assandra: Cassandra is a high-performance and highly scalable distributed NoSQL database management system.
 Cassandra deals with unstructured data and handles a high volume of incoming data velocity.
 In Cassandra data is written in many locations also data come from many locations this row represents a unit of replication and the column represents a unit of storage.
 RDBMS: Relational Database Management System (RDBMS) is a Database management system or software that is designed for relational databases and uses Structured Query Language (SQL) for querying and maintaining the database.
 It deals with structured data and handles moderate incoming data velocity.
 In RDBMS mainly data is written in one location also data come from one/few locations and a row represents a single record column that represents an attribute.
 Difference between Cassandra and RDBMS:
 S.No.
 CASSANDRA